 Nicola drives the flair and finesse of Freshwater’s in-house creative team, bringing more than 20 years’ experience in communications and marketing.

-As director of creative, she oversees the high-quality execution of traditional and digital marketing materials.
+As Director of Creative, she oversees the high-quality execution of traditional and digital marketing materials.
 Nicola is also responsible for leading on strategy, planning and implementation for integrated campaigns, liaising with Freshwater’s other specialist divisions to bring campaign ideas to life.

-Brainstorming and devising creative concepts are crucial to Nicola’s day-to-day role, generating ideas that stand out from the crowd for a variety of clients across the public and private sector, including Welsh Government, Ministry of Furniture and PSBA.
+Brainstorming and devising creative concepts are crucial to Nicola’s day-to-day role, generating ideas that stand out from the crowd for a variety of clients across the public and private sector, including the Welsh Government, Ministry of Furniture and PSBA.
 Nicola also oversees Freshwater’s branding projects, working with the team on brand development and audits.

-In a previous role at a further education college, Nicola was the head of marketing for all the college’s activities including: full and part-time provision, higher education, professional and business qualifications, international activity and the commercial arm.
+In a previous role at a further education college, Nicola was the Head of Marketing for all the college’s activities including full and part-time provision, higher education, professional and business qualifications, international activity and the commercial arm.
 She devised and led on marketing strategies, overseeing PR, copywriting, design and digital activity.
 During her time at the college, Nicola was responsible for a number of branding projects and also led the project team for the development of a new college website.

-Nicola’s marketing and PR consultancy experience spans more than two decades, with previous clients including Warburtons, Wales Road Casualty Reduction Partnership, Welsh Government, Dow Corning and NSPCC.
+Nicola’s marketing and PR consultancy experience spans more than two decades, with previous clients including Warburtons, Wales Road Casualty Reduction Partnership, the Welsh Government, Dow Corning and NSPCC.

 She is a BA (Hons) Communications Studies graduate and holds the CAM (Communication, Advertising and Marketing) Certificate.

 Kate is a passionate communicator.
-She’s delivered marketing and communications campaigns for organisations in the private, public and third sectors for more than eight years.
+She’s delivered marketing and communications campaigns for organisations in the private, public and third-sectors for more than eight years.